Professor empowers children with different abilities, their parents, as well as tomorrow's teachers

 Parents have told Moran that they want the children to learn how to ride a bike or how to swim, or continue to work on their motor skills so they can throw and catch in the backyard.
 "The spinoff of this program is we've been able to create is a community-based adapted physical education program that, hopefully, we'll be able to bring under the JMU umbrella," says Moran.
 "We're able to provide either one-on-one or small-group instruction for children with disabilities through the academic year, and some during the summer."
 On a donation basis, parents can sign up for various programs.

-"I always look at serving two purposes," Moran says.
+Moran says these programs are a good part of reaching out to the community.
+"I always look at is as serving two purposes," he says.
 "I'm meeting the needs of my students by giving them hands-on experience in education, but we're also filling a need for these programs in the community."